Kyagara/fred/README.md

 - This mod was originally developed for a private modpack.
 - Some features have been moved to [CoopTweaks](https://github.com/Kyagara/CoopTweaks).
 - NeoForge version is not ready yet.
+- Some features are not 1:1 since the rework to Architectury and Stonecutter.

 ## Features